moorepants/dissertation/control.rst

    rate to control the steer angle.
 [Lee2002]_
-   develops a control model based on something akin to sliding mode control to stablize the bicycle and track a path.
+   develops a control model based on something akin to sliding mode control to stabilize the bicycle and track a path.
 [Frezza2003]_
    Read
 [Kamata2003]_